-A stroke occurs when the blood supply to the brain is interrupted, either by a sudden artery blockage preventing essential blood supply, or by a burst blood vessel, which causes bleeding in the brain's tissue.
-It's a serious and often life-threatening condition, which requires swift emergency medical treatment to limit damage and ultimately save the persons life.
+A stroke occurs when the blood supply to the brain is suddenly interrupted, either by an artery blockage or a burst blood vessel.
+Strokes are the leading cause of disability in the UAE, and the third leading cause of death.
+But immediate emergency medical treatment can limit the damage caused by a stroke and ultimately save a person’s life.

-Regardless of the types, it's crucial to recognize that any stroke is a serious medical condition that should be treated as a medical emergency.
+Regardless of the type, it is crucial to recognize that any stroke is a serious medical condition that should be treated as a medical emergency.
 If you suspect that you, or someone else is experiencing a stroke, call 999 immediately.